 Volunteers Are Needed

 Ottawa Branch is participating in OGS’ The Ontario Name Index (TONI) by adding the genealogies, family histories, scrapbooks and other relevant publications found in the Branch Library and the City of Ottawa Archives.
-As of the end of 2019, we have added almost 600,000 names
+As of March 2023, we have added almost 758,000 names

 The Ottawa Name Index remains on-line.
 Click on Ottawa Name Index to search the index.

 TONI Documents can be found on the Ontario Ancestors TONI Volunteer Information page